Why You Should Choose Metcalf Falls, Criminal Defense Attorneys, P.A.

 Sex Crime Cases We Handle

-At Brett Metcalf, Criminal Defense Attorney, P.A., we are here to defend you against allegations of:
+At Metcalf Falls, Criminal Defense Attorneys, P.A., we are here to defend you against allegations of:

 Sexual Assault and Battery

 Florida’s sexual battery law, Florida Statute 794.011, covers a number of sex crime offenses, including what many consider “rape and sexual assault against adults and minors.
 Sexually battery is defined as oral, anal, or vaginal penetration by the sexual organ of another or vaginal or anal penetration of another by any object.
 Sexual battery offenses are felonies, though the degree of the felony depends on your specific conduct, whether a weapon was used, whether the victim suffered serious bodily injury, and the age of the victim.

 Our sex crimes defense attorneys aggressively defend against allegations of our clients engaging in non-consensual sexual intercourse.
 We have defended against allegations involving a victim who was allegedly helpless, incapacitated, coerced, or forced to engage in sexual conduct.

 Sexual Performance by a Child/Child Pornography

 Florida Statute 827.071 penalizes the creation, promotion, possession or viewing of materials depicting children involved in sexual conduct.
 Child Pornography includes any type of medium, including photos, movies, a computer depiction, or data.
 These charges often arise because of online police stings.
 If you are wrongfully accused of having child pornography because of a sting, call us immediately.